RevenueHunt/product-recommendation-quiz-for-magento/README.md

 A quiz that does the selling for you.
 Recover abandoned carts, capture leads and grow your audience.

 ## Main Functionalities
-This module/extension is a Product Recommendation Quiz for Magento 2.
+This module is a Product Recommendation Quiz for Magento 2.
 It's developed and maintained by [RevenueHunt](https://revenuehunt.com).
 At RevenueHunt we build tools which help merchants grow their eCommerce by driving traffic, conversions and sales.

 **Your quiz will help you achieve four goals:**